 A really helpful breakdown of character arcs in their different types, with examples and formulas which not only made things very clear, but made the lessons learned immediately applicable to my work in progress.
 I’d recommend this to anyone looking to add depth to their characters and weave their different arcs into a cohesive and coherent plot.
 People always say that genre novels are heavy on plot, whereas literary novels are heavy on character.
 You know what?
 Get them right and you can have both a riveting plot and wonderfully realised characters.
 This course will help you achieve that.

 Kristina has a caring a passionate approach to what she does.
 She has helped me to control my need to add every possible idea into my story and to write a coherent and compelling plot as well create realistic characters.
 She instils confidence into you and helps you wade through the all the negativity that writers put themselves through, helping you find the positives.
 I highly recommend Kristina as she has a vast publishing history to back up her credentials.

 About Kristina’s author coaching

 How to Write Better Backstory and How to Show Who Your Character Really is will be available to you as soon as you’ve signed up.
-The other two bonuses will delivered to your Thinkific dashboard within 1 working day.
+You can find them at any time by visiting shop.writerscookbook.com.

 At this moment, transcripts are available for some classes, not all.

 How to Write Better Backstory is an online class that you can watch any time you want.
-It’s hosted on Thinkific, a course management dashboard.
+It’s hosted on PayHip under the subdomain shop.writerscookbook.com.
 If you’ve purchased other courses by The Writer’s Cookbook, you may already have an account.
 Your new courses will be added to this existing account.